Cost accounting: Standard cost accounting

 An important part of standard cost accounting is a variance analysis, which breaks down the variation between actual cost and standard costs into various components (volume variation, material cost variation, labor cost variation, etc.) so managers can understand why costs were different from what was planned and take appropriate action to correct the situation.

-The Development of Throughput Accounting
+The development of throughput accounting

 As business became more complex and began producing a greater variety of products, the use of cost accounting to make decisions to maximize profitability came into question.
 Management circles became increasingly aware of the Theory of Constraints in the 1980s and began to understand that "every production process has a limiting factor" somewhere in the chain of production.
 As business management learned to identify the constraints, they increasingly adopted throughput accounting to manage them and "maximize the throughput dollars" (or other currency) from each unit of constrained resource.

 Throughput accounting aims to make the best use of scarce resources (bottleneck) in a JIT (Just in time) environment.

 "Throughput", in this context, refers to the amount of money obtained from sales minus the cost of materials that have gone into making them.